SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_9281438c-f7c3-4001-9bcc-45fd108ba1be_do_not_edit_manually.md

     - **Effort:** advanced

-??? abstract "Local Account Created"

-    Detects local user creation on windows servers, which shouldn't happen in an Active Directory environment.
-Apply this on your windows server logs and not on your DC logs.
-One default account `defaultuser0` is excluded as only used during Windows set-up.
-This detection use Security Event ID 4720.

-    - **Effort:** master

-??? abstract "Local Account Deleted"

-    Detects local user deletion

-    - **Effort:** master

 ??? abstract "Logon Scripts (UserInitMprLogonScript)"

     Detects creation or execution of UserInitMprLogonScript persistence method.
 The rule requires to log for process command lines and registry creations or update, which can be done using Sysmon Event IDs 1, 12, 13 and 14.